IST407-707/project-checkpoint-1-wellbeing-prediction/wellbeing_proposal.md

 ## Introduction

 “Health is more than the absence of disease,” according to the Centers for Disease Control and Prevention.
-To date extensive study has been done on measures of physical health at the individual and societal level.
+To date, extensive study has been done on measures of physical health at the individual and societal level.
 With metrics that assess health factors focusing on diet and exercise, alcohol and drug use, access to care and the impact of the physical environment.
 However, metrics to assess quality of life on the basis of mental and emotional health, happiness, purpose, or love are few and not approached with the same level of empirical rigor.

 In recent years, Burn-out has emerged as a significant public health concern affecting individuals across various professions, demographics, and geographies.
 In 2019, the World Health Organization (WHO) included Burn-out in the 11th revision of the International Classification of Diseases (ICD-11).
 Burn-out is defined in ICD-11 as, “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
 They characterize burnout as feelings of energy depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one's job; and reduced professional efficacy.

 Based on this definition, if left unaddressed, burnout poses a threat to the economy.
-As the pipeline from disillusioned and disengaged employees to attrition fuels a growing labor shortage, reduces productivity, and inflates health care costs.
+As the pipeline from disillusioned and disengaged employees to attrition fuels the growing labor shortage, reduces productivity, and inflates health care costs.

 With 'Burn-out' being a relatively 'new' phenomenon recognized by Public Health institutions, there are not many metrics available to identify this phenomenon, track it, provide stopgaps and supporting resources to aid populations who may be in crisis.
 Currently methods that aim to measure burnout focus exclusively on exhaustion, use only one- or two-item indicators, or rely heavily on employee surveys.